yeeland/oui/README.md

     [13:56:15] /Library/WebServer/Documents/lego/src/scss/desktop/_desktop-partials.scss:24 [W] Files should end with a trailing newline

 Here the 'lint' process ran and found 1 issue, providing the file, line number, and reason for the problem.

+You can also run:

+    gulp lint

+at any time to check your files before you commit.

+### Run the Compass Watch Process

+To have Lego build to the `dist` directory run:

+    gulp

+This runs the default process that both compiles sass and watches the `scss` directory for changes.

 ### Generating the SVG Icon Sprite